 If you are asked to undertake a psychological readiness assessment, this should never be a “mental health screening”, nor a test of your gender, nor ask you invasive questions relating to partners or sexual activity.
 It should be a simple assessment of your ability to give informed consent.
 It should aim to determine:

 1. If you have mental capacity to make your own healthcare decisions, and

 2. If you understand the effects of hormone therapy.

 You must have both 1 and 2 in order to give your ‘Informed Consent’.

 An endocrinologist’s job is to test your blood for the levels of certain hormones, and make sure your endocrine system (hormone related system) is safe to receive hormone therapy.
 A GP can run these tests in most cases, however if you have complex issues or coexisting conditions an endocrinologist may be necessary.

 There are also a few general health conditions which may affect treatment – your GP can assess these general risks.
 Hormone sensitive cancers may be serious contraindications.
 Other risk factors can usually be managed and should not prevent hormone treatment.

-Our Hormone Replacement Therapy 101 Guide is essential reading for both you and your GP.
-Other resources are available on our website, such as information on informed consent, recommended doses, and the National Guidelines for Gender Affirming Healthcare in Aotearoa (Pages 30 to 37, and appendixes C through F).
+Our guide for patients, Gender affirming hormone treatment, is essential reading for both you and your GP.
+Other resources are available on our website, such as information on informed consent, recommended doses, and the Guidelines for Gender Affirming Healthcare in Aotearoa (Pages 30 to 37, and appendixes C through F).